-Mental Health treatment has become the leading approach to
+Mental Health treatment has become the

 Our bodies have evolved over thousands of years to adapt and benefit from our natural environment.
 Plants have learned to make their own food from sunlight.
 As human beings, our bodies also produce essential nutrients in our skin, such as vitamin D, D3-sulfate (anti-inflammatory), and nitric oxide (lowers blood pressure) that help us stay vital and healthy.
 Light to the eyes, especially the blue wavelength, is important for maintaining normal sleep (circadian) cycles.
 Bright morning light is especially helpful and has been shown to be effective against insomnia, PMS and depression.